jklzz02/Cities-Rest-API/README.md

 # Cities Rest API

-This is learning project, to learn about rest API by making one that can retrive cities information and supports CRUD operations.
+This is a learning project, to learn about rest API by making one that can retrive cities information and supports CRUD operations.
 The [dataset](/sql/cities.json) contains info on over **140.000** cities around the world.

 ## Base Endpoint